simpsonpaisley/301-knowledge-base/class-01/Class1ReadingNotes.md

 const { keyOne, keyThree } = objectOne;
 ```

-This will create a new object, which contains the values from the other object.
+This will create a new variables, called keyOne and keyThree, who's values are the value of their respective keys in the objectOne object.

-We can then get the value for `keyOne` by calling `keyOne`.

 ## GitHub